University of Technology Sydney

 Description

 This subject examines the role of resistance training, aerobic/anaerobic conditioning, and other contemporary techniques that are used to prepare high performance athletes.
-Students develop a strong understanding of the fundamental principles which underpin the training response, as well as learn to critically evaluate emerging techniques within the strength and conditioning field.
-Additionally, this subject equips students with an in-depth understanding of training prescription that can be utilised in any field that prescribes exercise (e.g. exercise physiology, physiotherapy, exercise rehabilitation).
-The strategies and interventions explored in this course focus on enhancing performance, increasing robustness, and reducing the risk of injury for high performance athletes - core skills essential for professionals working in high-performance sport.
-Students will engage in problem-solving and critical thinking activities which promote independent learning and the effective translation of expertise into practice.
+Students develop a strong understanding of the fundamental principles underpinning the training response, as well as learn to critically evaluate emerging techniques within the strength and conditioning field.
+Additionally, this subject equips students with an in-depth understanding of training prescription that can be utilised in any field prescribing exercise (e.g. exercise physiology, physiotherapy, exercise rehabilitation).
+The strategies and interventions explored in this subject focus on enhancing performance, increasing robustness, and reducing the risk of injury for high performance athletes - core skills essential for professionals working in high performance sport.
+Students engage in problem-solving and critical thinking activities which promote independent learning and the effective translation of expertise into practice.

 Subject learning objectives (SLOs)